How did Steve Harrington become one of the most beloved characters on Stranger Things?

 Frequently cited as the best villain (and maybe the best character) in the Marvel Cinematic Universe, Loki is everything we love in a villain — he’s cunning, ruthless, diabolically effective, and endlessly charming — but he also undergoes a full redemption arc throughout his multiple appearances over the MCU’s first 20 films, going from light to dark and back again, always on his own terms.

-Initially introduced as Thor’s step-brother and friendly rival, Loki pivots to villainy, nearly subjugates all of humanity, unleashes an alien army on New York City, and causes the death of his own stepmother… and yet, when Asgard is in danger of being destroyed, Loki joins Thor to save the innocent civilians and winds up martyred at the hands of Thanos.
+First introduced as Thor’s step-brother and friendly rival, Loki pivots to villainy, nearly subjugates all of humanity, unleashes an alien army on New York City, and causes the death of his own stepmother.
+And yet, when Asgard is in danger of being destroyed, Loki joins Thor to save the innocent civilians and winds up martyred at the hands of Thanos.
 (Well, aside from the fact that Loki has a limited series scheduled for the Disney streaming service… so maybe he’s not completely dead after all, as befits the god of lies.)

 What Does Our Love of Redemption Arcs Say About Our Culture?